-A Republican Congressman says “bullcrap!” to constituents who remind him they pay his salary.
+A Republican congressman from Nebraska wants to slash food stamps and refuses to say that Americans are entitled to eat.
+In other words, it’s ok if they starve.
+A Republican candidate for Congress in Montana assaults a reporter but still manages to win a special election.
+Another declares that “nobody dies” for lack of health insurance, and that health care “isn’t a human right.”
+Still another says “bullcrap!” to constituents who remind him they pay his salary.
 Another asserts that Republicans in Congress work for Donald Trump, not constituents or taxpayers.
-A legislator from North Carolina equates Abraham Lincoln with Adolph Hitler.
+And a GOP legislator from North Carolina equates Abraham Lincoln with Adolph Hitler.

 Florida congressman Ted Yoho could be in trouble after saying on TV that House Intel Chair Deven Nunes “works for the President,” not his constituents, the American people, the taxpayers, and is not obliged to conduct an independent investigation into the Trump administration’s Russia ties.
 He later said he “misspoke,” but this represents a basic misunderstanding of the American political system and separation of powers.